Many executive job seekers have a “build it and forget it” mindset when it comes to their LinkedIn profile.

 2. Get More LinkedIn Recommendations

-In line with the “build a profile and forget it” attitude of many, I often see LinkedIn profiles that have only one or two recommendations that are several years old.
+In line with the “build a profile and forget it” attitude of many, I often see LinkedIn profiles that have only one or two recommendations . . . and they’re several years old.

 Work on getting at least a few more current recommendations, that will provide evidence of your personal brand and good-fit qualities for your target employers.